 Most of my paintings are for sale.
 An

 artist must survive, and as such I must sell my works to buy time to

 create new paintings.
 So, please be encouraged to purchase my

-Paintings that are no longer
+my web site, paintings that are no longer

 available are indicated in the caption below the image as being sold,